GREEN & GROWTH®

 DIFFERENTIATORS

-Green & Growth offers different particle sizes for its lignocellulosic fibers, in micrometer and millimeter scale.
+Green & Growth offers different particle sizes for its LCF lignocellulosic fibers, on a micrometer and millimeter scale.

-Years of research have led us to perfect our raw material and its processing method, differentiating us from other natural fibers in the market:
+Years of research have led us master our starting raw material and its processing method, making a difference from other natural fibers on the market in terms of:

-100% industrial hemp fibers, which guarantees a homogeneous and reproducible behavior of the material, open to any specific post-treatment of each final product to which it will be directed.
+100% fibers coming from industrial hemp, which guarantee a homogeneous behavior of the material, is reproducible and open to any specific subsequent treatment of each final product to be directed.

-Fibers from industrial hemp varieties selected for their suitable molecular composition (cellulose, hemicellulose, lignin, etc.).
+Fibers resulting from industrial hemp varieties, selected for their ideal molecular composition (cellulose, hemicellulose, lignin, etc.)

-Green & Growth has designed a process capable of maintaining the structure of lignocellulosic fibers intact at the molecular level.
+Green & Growth has designed a process which is capable of keeping the structure of lignocellulosic fibers intact at a molecular level.

-This process does not employ any thermochemical process involving the use of water or organic or inorganic solvents, but is exclusively a mechanical process.
+This process does not use any thermochemical process that involves the use of water or organic or inorganic solvents, but rather it is exclusively a mechanical one.

-The molecular arrangement of cellulose microfibrils in hemp is unique in the plant world, and is intrinsically related to its unique strength and elasticity properties.
+The molecular arrangement of hemp cellulose microfibrils is unique in the plant world, and is intrinsically related to its unique resistance and elasticity properties.

 Cellulose has the natural function of being the structural polymer of all plants.
 The amount of cellulose and its arrangement at the molecular level varies among species.

-The innovative processing designed by Green & Growth respects the molecular integrity of the plant, preserving its natural mechanical properties and allowing them to be transferred to the final product.
+The innovative process designed by Green & Growth respects the molecular integrity of the plant, preserving its natural mechanical properties and allowing them to be transferred to the final product.

-Some of the molecules present in the plant have the natural function of holding cellulose microfibrils together.
-Therefore, maintaining their molecular integrity reduces the use of additives to bind the different compounds in the final product.
+Some of the molecules, present in the plant, have the natural function of holding cellulose microfibrils together.
+Hence, maintaining their molecular integrity allows reducing the use of additives for the union of the different compounds in the final product.